Last updated on 31 October 2023.

 In just two sentences you have given a potential investor an easy-to-digest problem/solution statement.
 Problem statement examples like that of Netflix are simple yet straight to the point.

-Good problem statement examples focus entirely on the problem so that the audience can build a powerful case for that problem and accept the solution that the business is trying to provide.
+Good problem statement examples focus entirely on the issue so that the audience can build a powerful case for that issue and accept the solution that the business is trying to provide.

 Problem statement examples also include Facebook for instance.
 Harvard had a Facebook of their own when Mark Zuckerberg was studying there.
 His frustration was that “he could only search and look at people’s information on the university’s Facebook and not perform any sort of social interactions (liking, commenting etc.)”.
 His objective was to create a platform where members can search for people according to their interests and can create an online network of friends/study groups.

 There are certain components and elements of a good problem statement.
 All great problem statement examples are comprised of the following components.
 There are four key elements you should include when writing a problem statement: